CoderGuy009/Fake-News-Detection/README.md

-🤝 Contributing
+## 🤝 Contributing

 We welcome contributions to this project!

 To contribute:

-Fork the repository 🍴
+1. Fork the repository 🍴
-Create your feature branch: git checkout -b feature/YourFeature Commit your changes: git commit -m 'Add YourFeature' Push to the branch: git push origin feature/YourFeature Open a pull request 📬
+2. Create your feature branch: `git checkout -b feature/YourFeature`
+3. Commit your changes: `git commit -m 'Add YourFeature'`
+4. Push to the branch: `git push origin feature/YourFeature`
+5. Open a pull request 📬

 Please follow the coding guidelines and check the Makefile or CONTRIBUTING.md file if available for more details.

-📄 License
+## 📄 License

-This project is licensed under the MIT License.
-See the https://www.google.com/search?q=LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.